 One way to accomplish this would be to track the inside and outside positions of every single triangle in the family over time.
 This would produce something like a "map" of triangle positions.
-When stress increases in response to a problem, a simulation could watch the triangles activate in varying degree to manage the stress of the problem.
-A change in some triangles would lead to big changes in other triangles, and no changes in yet other triangles.
+When stress increases in response to a problem, a simulation could make it possible watch the triangles activate in varying degree to manage the stress of the problem.
+A small change in some triangles would lead to big changes in other triangles, and no changes in other triangles.
 In any case, a basic pattern could emerge over time with some triangles more reliably implicated in dealing with imoportant problems than others.

 But even if this challenge were pursued, how best to represent this in Family Diagram?
 Include a special visual layer for triangles right on the diagram?
 What symbols to use for this?
 Include a tabular view for the state of each triangle at any point in time, somewhat like the timleine?
 Include a specialized view where you could view the status of one triangle at a time?